 In life, everything that is fun comes with some inherent dangers and this is perfectly exemplified by the Goa party scene.
 In fact, I often remark that Goa is like a garden of paradise where serpents are perpetually waiting in the weeds to bite down on stray ankles.
 Most of the dangers are fairly mild but others are a tad more severe.

-Firstly, drinking in excessive amounts and taking strange, unfamiliar drugs can prove fatal in extreme cases.
+Firstly, drinking in excessive amounts and taking strange, unfamiliar substances can prove fatal in extreme cases.
 If you are going to drink, keep it sensible and stay hydrated.
-If you take drugs (which we cannot condone here), do try to avoid buying them from complete strangers, go easy with quantities and once again stay hydrated.
+If you take drugs (which are illegal so we cannot condone here), do try to avoid buying them from complete strangers, go easy with quantities and once again stay hydrated.

 The roads in and around the party venues can get a bit dangerous after dark owing to a heady mix of drunken, inebriated, inexperienced drivers and narrow, uneven, poorly lit roads.
 Take extra care on the roads and wear your bike helmet, even when going short distances.